valohai/docs/source/faq.rst

    - name: dropout
      pass-as: {v}

-See :doc:`valoha.yaml documentation </valohai-yaml>` for more details.
+See :doc:`valohai.yaml documentation </valohai-yaml>` for more details.

 How do I upload output files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Anything written to ``/valohai/output`` directory at runtime will be uploaded and accessible after the execution.
+Anything written to the ``/valohai/output`` directory will be uploaded and accessible after the execution.

-The files will be uploaded to AWS S3.
+The files will be uploaded to AWS S3, but we're working on providing other storage options.